-March, The CPSA holds its Johannesburg District Committee meeting.
+The CPSA holds its Johannesburg District Committee meeting.
 Dadoo is elected Chairman in absentia.
 The Party writes to the Minister of Justice objecting to the imprisonment of Dadoo and Naicker.

 The CPSA holds a ‘People’s Assembly for Votes for All’ in Johannesburg.

 In an interview with the Guardian, Kotane urges all progressives to vote for candidates of the CPSA in the general election.

-The Communist Party calls for the formation of an anti-Nationalist front in response to victory of the Nationalist Party victory in the general elections.
+The Communist Party calls for the formation of an anti-Nationalist front in response to victory of the Nationalist Party (NP) victory in the general elections.

 Dadoo travels with Harry Pollitt of the British Communist Party to the fifth conference of the Polish Workers’ Party where he meets various delegations from Latin America and Asia.
 Dadoo is the only person from Africa at the Conference.
 Dadoo is taken to visit a Turkish community.
 He addresses the community through an interpreter and allays their fears, as a Muslim community, of a Communist Government.
 Dadoo attends the Fifth Congress of the Bulgarian Communist Party where he meets Georgi Dimitrov also of the Bulgarian Communist Party.